InfiniteDiffusion: Bridging Learned Fidelity and Procedural Utility for Open-World Terrain Generation: Hierarchical Modeling Stabilization

 \subsection{A Hierarchical Model}

 Planetary terrain spans several orders of magnitude in scale, from continental structure to meter-level detail, making one-pass generation infeasible.
-Several previous works \cite{sharma_earthgen_2024, 11209478, Lee_Kim_Kim_Sung_2023, du2024demofusion, Zhou_Tang_2024} have shown that MultiDiffusion produces incoherent and repetitive results when poorly conditioned, and InfiniteDiffusion does not natively provide a solution to this.
+Several previous works \cite{du2024demofusion, sharma_earthgen_2024, 11209478, Lee_Kim_Kim_Sung_2023, Zhou_Tang_2024} have shown that MultiDiffusion produces repetitive results when poorly conditioned, a problem that InfiniteDiffusion inherits.
 We therefore organize generation into a small hierarchy of models operating at progressively finer resolutions.
 Each stage refines and conditions on the one above, maintaining large-scale coherence while producing realistic local detail.
 All models share a common EDM2 \cite{Karras2024edm2} backbone with the modifications proposed in sCM \cite{lu_simplifying_2025}.
-The hierarchy begins with a coarse planetary model, which generates the basic structure of the world from a rough, procedural or user-provided layout.
-The next stage is the core latent diffusion model \cite{rombach2021highresolution}, which transforms that structure into realistic 46km tiles in latent space.
+The hierarchy begins with a coarse planetary model, which generates the basic structure (23km/pixel) of the world from a rough, procedural or user-provided layout.
+The next stage is the core latent diffusion model \cite{rombach2021highresolution}, which transforms that rough structure into realistic 46km tiles in latent space.
 Finally, a consistency decoder expands these latents into a high-fidelity elevation map.
-We visualize the coarse-to-fine pipeline in Figure ~\ref{fig:pipeline_results}.
+All models are trained on random crops to learn a nearly translation-invariant representation, reflecting the fact that generation should be independent of absolute location.
+We visualize the coarse-to-fine pipeline in Figure ~\ref{fig:td_pipeline_viz}.